 - Accidents with an uninsured car or driver,

-- Collisions caused by environmental factors or road conditions,
+- Collisions caused by environmental factors or road conditions, such as potholes,

 - Hit-and-run collisions,